-This remedial action (RA) project was selected in the Record of Decision for Solid Waste Management Units 1, 211-A, 211-B, and Part of 102 Volatile Organic Compound Sources for the Southwest Groundwater Plume at the Paducah Gaseous Diffusion Plant, Paducah, Kentucky, DOE/LX/07-0365&D2/R1 (DOE 2012).
+This remedial action (RA) project was selected in the Record of Decision for Solid Waste Management Units 1, 211-A, 211-B, and Part of 102 Volatile Organic Compound Sources for the Southwest Groundwater Plume at the Paducah Gaseous Diffusion Plant, Paducah, Kentucky, DOE/LX/07-0365&D2/R1 (ROD) (DOE 2012).
 This RA satisfies, for volatile organic compound (VOC) contamination in the Upper Continental Recharge System (UCRS) soils, the mandates of the Comprehensive Environmental Response, Compensation, and Liability Act and the National Contingency Plan to be protective of human health and the environment by addressing VOC contamination through active treatment and through interim land use controls (LUCs) for any residual VOC and non-VOC contamination.
 The action will contribute to the final remediation of the Groundwater Operable Unit by removing contaminant trichloroethene mass (TCE) and other VOCs at Solid Waste Management Unit (SWMU) SWMU 211-A through treatment and will achieve applicable or relevant and appropriate requirements for the action (DOE 2012).
+As documented in the ROD, enhanced in situ bioremediation (EISB) is expected to remove approximately 95% of the contaminant mass, and the remaining mass is estimated to attenuate within approximately 39 years.
 The total expected TCE volume, based on data from the Remedial Design Support Investigation performed in 2012 and analyzed in development of the Addendum to the Final Characterization Report for the Solid Waste Management Units 211-A and 211-B Volatile Organic Compound Sources for the Southwest Groundwater Plume at the Paducah Gaseous Diffusion Plant, Paducah, Kentucky, DOE/LX/07-1288&D2/A1/R1, has been estimated to be up to 2.2 gal (DOE 2016).

-The RA includes the design, installation, and monitoring of enhanced in situ bioremediation (EISB) with interim LUCs.
+The RA includes the design, installation, and monitoring of EISB with interim LUCs.
 EISB will be performed on UCRS soils.
 The bioremediation will utilize emulsified vegetable oil and will include bioaugmentation.
 To assist in more uniform placement of the bioamendments in the UCRS soils, fracturing of the soil will be performed.
 The fractures will be filled with proppant composed of sand and zero-valent iron.
-The completed design of the RA is contained in 90% Remedial Design Report for SWMU 211-A for Volatile Organic Compound Sources to the Southwest Groundwater Plume at the Paducah Gaseous Diffusion Plant, Paducah, Kentucky, DOE/LX/07-2435&D1 (DOE 2019a).
+The completed design of the RA is contained in Certified for Construction Remedial Design Report for SWMU 211-A for Volatile Organic Compound Sources to the Southwest Groundwater Plume at the Paducah Gaseous Diffusion Plant, Paducah, Kentucky, DOE/LX/07-2435&D2 (DOE 2019a).